team5735/SoftwareTrainingDocs/lessons/000_intro_to_software.md

 We use a "Command-based" programming model.
 It sounds fancy, but the idea is simple:

 * **Subsystems:** We break the robot down into its physical parts in the code.
-The drivetrain, the shooter, the climber – each of these is a **subsystem**.
+The drivetrain, the shooter, the climber – each of these is a **subsystem** of the whole robot.
+This is similar to how we break down a human into its body parts.
+The arms, the hands, the legs, and the head are all subsystems of a whole human.
 * **Commands:** A **command** is a specific action that a subsystem can perform.
 For example, the shooter subsystem might have a "shoot" command, and the drivetrain might have a "drive forward" command.
+In our example of a human, the leg would have a command for taking a step, the hand would have a command for grabbing something, and the mouth would have a command for opening and closing.

 With this structure, our code directly represents the robot and its behaviour, which makes the code much easier to write and think about.